-Alexander Cohen has been the CPO’s Principal Timpanist since 2011.
-A native of Cleveland, Ohio, he earned his Bachelor’s in Music from the Cleveland Institute of Music, under the guidance of Cleveland Orchestra members Paul Yancich and Richard Weiner.
-Before his appointment to the CPO, Mr. Cohen was the Principal Timpanist of the West Virginia Symphony, as well as the acting Principal Timpanist of the San Diego Symphony.
-As a guest timpanist, he has performed with the Marlboro Festival Orchestra, St. Louis Symphony, St. Paul Chamber Orchestra, Malaysian Philharmonic Orchestra, Mainly Mozart Festival Orchestra, Charlotte Symphony, New World Symphony, New York String Orchestra, and the American Academy of Conducting at Aspen.
+Alexander Cohen has been the Calgary Philharmonic’s Principal Timpanist since 2011.
+A native of Cleveland, Ohio, he earned his bachelor’s in music from the Cleveland Institute of Music, under the guidance of Cleveland Orchestra members Paul Yancich and Richard Weiner.
+Before his appointment to the Calgary Phil, Cohen was the Principal Timpanist of the West Virginia Symphony, as well as the acting Principal Timpanist of the San Diego Symphony.
+As a guest timpanist, he has performed with the Cleveland Orchestra, Marlboro Festival Orchestra, St. Louis Symphony, St. Paul Chamber Orchestra, Malaysian Philharmonic Orchestra, Mainly Mozart Festival Orchestra, Charlotte Symphony, New World Symphony, New York String Orchestra, and the American Academy of Conducting at Aspen.

-As a chamber musician he has performed with international soloists, chamber musicians, and members of the Berlin Philharmonic, Cleveland Orchestra, San Francisco Symphony, and the Metropolitan Opera Orchestra, and has worked with such conductors as Michael Tilson-Thomas, David Robertson, Jahja Ling, David Zinman, David Atherton, and James Conlon.
-From a family of fine musicians, his late mother Lynette was a highly acclaimed bassoonist and pedagogue, his father Franklin was the Principal Clarinetist of the Cleveland Orchestra for 39 years, and his sister Diana is the CPO’s Concertmaster.
-Alexander is also a regular performer and founding member of ChamberFest Cleveland, an innovative and highly acclaimed international chamber music festival, begun by his sister and father in 2012.
-An passionate outdoorsman, he enjoys hiking, scrambling, backcountry skiing, and ski mountaineering.
-He is also a student at the professional training program of the Feldenkrais Method of Somatic Education in Boston.
+As a chamber musician Cohen has performed with international soloists, chamber musicians, and members of the Berlin Philharmonic, Cleveland Orchestra, San Francisco Symphony, and the Metropolitan Opera Orchestra, and has worked with such conductors as Michael Tilson-Thomas, David Robertson, Jahja Ling, David Zinman, David Atherton, and James Conlon.
+From a family of fine musicians, his late mother Lynette was a highly acclaimed bassoonist and pedagogue, his father Franklin was the Principal Clarinetist of the Cleveland Orchestra for 39 years, and his sister Diana is the Calgary Phil’s Concertmaster.
+Cohen is also a regular performer and founding member of ChamberFest Cleveland, an innovative and highly acclaimed international chamber music festival, begun by his sister and father in 2012.
+A passionate outdoorsman, he enjoys hiking, scrambling, backcountry skiing, and ski mountaineering.
+In 2020 Alexander completed a four-year professional training program in the Feldenkrais Method of Somatic Education.